Sonora27/pneumonia_image_classification/readme.md

 ## Modeling

-To address our class imbalance, we used both data augmentation as well as class_weights.
+To address our class imbalance, we used both data augmentation as well as class_weights = balanced.

 ### Stochastic Gradient Descent